 20. Hollyhock

-Hollyhocks are an edible flowers that can grow up to 10 feet tall!
-They attract 100 of pollinators to the garden and their height acts as a flag inviting them in.
+Hollyhocks are edible flowers that can grow up to 10 feet tall!
+They attract 100 of pollinators to the garden, and their height acts as a flag inviting them in.
 The leaves are also edible and can be cooked to make wraps.
-Hollyhocks are an annual so they will need to be planted again each year but are so worth it!
+Hollyhocks are an annual so they will need to be planted again each year but they are so worth it!
 They can be susceptible to powdery mildew.

 21. Thyme

 Thyme is a hardy herb that thrives in hot conditions.
 Thyme is very versatile in the kitchen and pairs well with tomato dishes, on pizza, and roast veggies.
-Thyme also produces masses of tiny white flowers that attracts an array of beneficial insects and pollinators.
+Thyme also produces masses of tiny white flowers that attract an array of beneficial insects and pollinators.
 Thyme creeps over the ground so it makes a great edible ground cover plant.

 22. Macadamia Nut